chrisballinger/libidn-framework/README.md

 > The library contains a generic Stringprep implementation.
 Profiles for Nameprep, iSCSI, SASL, XMPP and Kerberos V5 are included.
 Punycode and ASCII Compatible Encoding (ACE) via IDNA are supported.
 A mechanism to define Top-Level Domain (TLD) specific validation tables, and to compare strings against those tables, is included.
 Default tables for some TLDs are also included.

+This podspec uses a [fork of libidn](https://github.com/chrisballinger/libidn/compare/1.32-podspec) to fix a few minor issues related to CocoaPods integration.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.